 - To create carrot curls, use a vegetable peeler to slice the carrots.
 They will naturally have a slight curl.
 To encourage it, loosely wrap a curl around your finger and set it aside.
 Repeat for the rest of the carrot slices.
 You can also choose to do this with the cucumbers.

 - Storing: Store leftover pork bowls in an airtight container in the fridge for up to 3 days.
 You can store the pork and the noodles together or separately.
-Store the toppings (carrots, cucumbers, cilantro, mint, and limes) separately.
+The veggies might soften a bit being stored with the pork and noodles.

 - Korean Ground Beef Bowl